SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 However, this function will not compile as written above.
 The problem lies with the equality check, “``if value == valueToFind``”.
-Not every type in Swift can be compared with the equality operator (``==``).
+Not every type in Swift can be compared with the equal to operator (``==``).
-If you create your own class or structure to represent a complex data model, for example, then the meaning of “equality” for that class or structure is not something that Swift can guess for you.
+If you create your own class or structure to represent a complex data model, for example, then the meaning of “equal to” for that class or structure is not something that Swift can guess for you.
 Because of this, it is not possible to guarantee that this code will work for *every* possible type ``T``,